FOLF-projects/folf-namespace/README.md

 - Linux (gcc, clang, full testing)
 - MacOS (gcc, clang, full testing)
 - Windows (MSVC only, only limited testing)
+  NOTE: Visual studio clang might not work at all
 Only 64 bit compilation is tested and supported.
 Also the default C++ standard version is C++20.
 Using a lower standard is possible, but not tested nor supported.

 ## 3. How do I use FOLF-namespace?